FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

 --- abstract

-This document specifies extensions to "Benchmarking Methodology for Network Interconnect Devices" (RFC 2544) throughput search by defining a new methodology called Multiple Loss Ratio search (MLRsearch).
+This document describes an alternative to "Benchmarking Methodology for Network Interconnect Devices" (RFC 2544) throughput by defining a new methodology called Multiple Loss Ratio search (MLRsearch).
 MLRsearch aims to minimize search duration, support multiple loss ratio searches, and improve result repeatability